DGordiy/Game_of_Life/README.md

 # Game_of_Life

-This is console application for modeling the life of bacteries in closed space.
+This is a model of bacteries' life in a closed space.
+This application uses Swing GUI.